jeluard/lucuma/README.md

 </html>
 ```

-`base-type` value can be an element name or a concrete prototype extending HTMLElement.
+`base-type` value can be an element name or a concrete type extending HTMLElement.
 It defaults to HTMLElement.

 ## Links